ScottPiersall/RoundTabler/README.md

 	`cd src`

-Look at the list of parameters to get started:
+To review the list of options pleas see:

 	`java RoundTabler.RoundTable --help`